El Paso, TX

 One of the core principles at Ripe’s founding was to provide a la carte orders cooked in small batches made from the freshest ingredients.
 The “a la carte” portion of this directive has some flexibility, because there is a wide range of choices including full dinners, sandwiches, and small plates.
 The “freshest ingredients” aspect of the restaurant of course is a very good concept but it does create some difficulty in the sense that the menu changes all the time.
 They have seasonal menus, there are daily specials, and the regular items seem to change from time to time.
 When the restaurant first opened there was a large choice of panini sandwiches, but now there is only one that is offered.
 A waiter told me that if I wanted a certain type of panini I could request it (and if they could make it they would).
 It seems that in most instances, though, it is best to go with whatever is on the menu at the moment because these make use of their fresh and seasonal ingredients.

 The international aspect of the menu is also a good feature.
 In the past some of my favorite items were the panini and the Moroccan vegetable tagine.
-I was told that on their fall seasonal menu Swedish meatballs are included.
-It seems that whenever they have international dishes they are as good as if you went to a restaurant owned by someone from that country.
 The only caveat is that they do not consistently serve any particular item, and I would say this particularly applies to the international dishes.

 It is not unusual for restaurants in El Paso to offer beer, but it is unusual for them to offer anything that would entice me to order it–especially ones that come in a can.
 This generally happens when they have craft beer, local brews, or some unusual labels I cannot find anywhere else.
 On a visit to Wisconsin I found a local brand that was good enough to make this my drink of choice at restaurants, but for me this is definitely not normally the case.